NTBBloodbath/overworld/README.md

-# Tundra
+# Overworld

 A wise man once said "never say never", but the fool didn't understand and went on his way.
 Later, the fool discovered his enormous masochism by tripping over the stone he always said he would never trip over.
 And that's how I ended up becoming a NixOS user.

 > [!NOTE]
-> The name of my dotfiles comes from the [Minecraft Tundra biome](https://minecraft.wiki/w/Tundra).
+> The name of my dotfiles comes from both the [Minecraft Tundra biome](https://minecraft.wiki/w/Tundra) and the [Minecraft Taiga biome](https://minecraft.wiki/w/Taiga).
+The repository name is a reference to the Minecraft overworld.

 ---

 For the time being, I continue to configure my software in the traditional way.
-Those configurations reside in the `etc` directory, and my NixOS configuration resides in the `nixos` directory.
+Those configurations reside in the `etc` directory, and my NixOS configuration resides in the `modules` directory, while the host specific (and common/shared) configurations reside in the `hosts` directory.
 Both `bin` and `share` directories are self-explanatory.

 ## Installation